Leslie McFarlane: Nancy Drew, The Dana Girls

 In his 1976 autobiography Ghost of the Hardy Boys, McFarlane says that The Phantom Freighter "was written in 1946 in motel rooms at night on a location in Nova Scotia when I was directing a film".

 Film and television work

 While still writing for the series for the Stratemeyer Syndicate, McFarlane returned to Canada to work for the National Film Board of Canada (NFB).
-As part of the NFB in Montreal, he wrote and directed documentaries and short dramas including the 1951 documentary Royal Journey, Here's Hockey, a 1953 documentary about ice hockey featuring Montreal Canadiens star Jean Béliveau.
+As part of the NFB in Montreal, he wrote and directed documentaries and short dramas including the 1951 documentary Royal Journey, as well as Here's Hockey, a 1953 documentary about ice hockey featuring Montreal Canadiens star Jean Béliveau.
 He also wrote the documentary titled Herring Hunt, nominated for an Academy Award for Live Action Short Film.
 Moving to Toronto he wrote for CBC television and at the suggestion of his friend Lorne Greene.

 Legacy

 The Leslie McFarlane Public School in Whitby, Ontario, was named in his honour until it was demolished in early 2010 when it was deemed more expensive to repair than it would be to build a new structure.

 His son, Brian McFarlane, is well known as a former commentator on Hockey Night in Canada.

 He was the subject of the 2004 book The Secret of the Hardy Boys: Leslie McFarlane and the Stratemeyer Syndicate by Marilyn Greenwald.

 In 2006, McMaster University in Hamilton, Ontario, acquired Leslie McFarlane's diaries, correspondence, and early material, along with first editions of The Secret of the Caves and The Tower Treasure.
 The university plans to acquire early first editions of all of McFarlane's books.
 The archive donated to McMaster is estimated to have a value of $150,000.